 , alldplyr::select()

-syntax is supported- by
+syntax is supported- summary

 which columns to look for when joining datasets together.
 Make sure to include the relevant